mozilla/uniffi-rs/examples/README.md

 * [`./arithmetic/`](./arithmetic/) is the most minimal example - just some plain functions that operate on integers, and some minimal error handling.
+* [`./arithmetic-procmacro/`](./arithmetic-procmacro/) is a copy of the above example implemented using procmacros - it has no UDL file nor `build.rs` script.
 * [`./geometry/`](./geometry/) shows how to use records and nullable types for working with more complex data.
 * [`./sprites/`](./sprites/) shows how to work with stateful objects that have methods, in classical